CMSgov/dpc-static-site/common/docsV1.md

 side_nav_items: guide1_nav
 ---

 Welcome to the Data at the Point of Care (DPC) pilot API program!
 This documentation covers using the API in the sandbox environment with synthetic data.
-Once you’ve tested your implementation in sandbox, you can [email DPC](mailto:DPCINFO@cms.hhs.gov) to be added to the queue for production access.

 # Authorization
 ------------------